-By default, SDK 3.3 and later creates Dolby Voice conferences.
+By default, Client SDKs create Dolby Voice conferences.
 To create a non-Dolby Voice conference, set a dolbyVoice parameter to false while creating a new conference.

 With Dolby Voice, the Communications APIs platform introduces a new way of managing audio streams between clients and the platform.
 The server mixes all received audio streams and transmits only one audio stream to each participant.
-The platform continues to support SDK 2.x clients with unmixed audio streams for backward compatibility.
-Customers using SDK 3.0 and later also have the flexibility to continue to create the conference in the traditional audio processing mode.
-SDK 2.x clients can participate in conferences created using SDK 3.0 and later only when Dolby Voice is disabled.
+The platform continues to support unmixed audio streams and creating conferences in the traditional audio processing mode.
 The following diagram outlines the differences in communication between Dolby Voice and non-Dolby Voice mode:

 The following table shows the difference in audio streams transmission between non-Dolby Voice mode and Dolby Voice mode: